 Ingredient Notes

-- Asparagus: Asparagus is a great source of vitamins A, C and K, and I love the fresh pop of colour that it adds to this dish.
+- Fresh Asparagus: Asparagus is a great source of vitamins A, C and K, and I love the fresh pop of color that it adds to this dish.
 I recommend using asparagus of a medium thickness.
 You could easily swap in other vegetables as well such as cucumber, artichoke hearts or zucchini.

-- Chickpeas: Chickpeas are rich in fibre and protein and will help keep you feeling full and satisfied.
+- Chickpeas: Chickpeas are rich in fiber and protein and will help keep you feeling full and satisfied.
 I used no salt-added canned chickpeas for convenience, but you could also cook the chickpeas from scratch.

-- Sun-Dried Tomatoes: These are optional, but I love the burst of flavour and the extra pop of colour they add to the salad.
+- Sun-Dried Tomatoes: These are optional, but I love the burst of flavor and the extra pop of colour they add to the salad.
 You could also sub in cherry tomatoes or roasted red peppers.

-For the lemon dressing
+For the Lemon Dressing

 - Garlic: Use freshly minced garlic for best results.
 You could also sub in garlic paste if in a pinch.